was1509/TrafficAware/README.md

 # TrafficAware
-Chrome extension that provides the user with traffic information and driving directions.
+Chrome extension that provides the user traffic information and driving directions.

 ## Data
 ### Files